Sometimes, Marketing breaks.

 -

-I’m a Fractional Head of Marketing for companies that need to turn complexity into clarity.
+I’m a Fractional Head of Marketing for companies that need to turn complex products and systems into clear and marketable narratives.

-I build and align systems across branding, marketing, sales, and teams so strategy actually translates into execution.
+I build and align systems across branding, marketing, and sales (and the teams that own them) so strategy actually translates into execution.

 -